mcostalba/Stockfish/Readme.md

 which Stockfish will play its moves.
 Lower values will make it play faster and higher values will make it play slower.
-* **UCI_Chess960** *[Boolean, Default: False]*: Whether or not Stockfish should play using Chess 960 mode.
+* **UCI_Chess960** *[Boolean, Default: False]*: Whether or not Stockfish should play using Chess960 mode.

 ### Terms of use